ZupIT/ritchie-cli/CONTRIBUTING.md

   editing for other reasons.
 Make sure your text editor is not configured to automatically reformat the whole file when saving.

-- Reviewers will check the staging site for problems.
+- Reviewers will check the staging site and contact you to fix eventual problems.

 If you can think of other ways we could streamline the review process, let us know.